nm96/mensable/README.md

 cover the words in the lowest-ranked boxes, and an incorrect answer for a word pair demotes it back to box 0.
 This system ensures that the maximum time is spent on the hardest word pairs.

+## Implementation

+Mensable is implemented as a Flask web app written in Python 3.
+The front end consists only of a set of fairly simple html files ([templates](mensable/templates)) using the Jinja templating engine and relying on the Bootstrap framework for styling.

+However, the standout feature of the app is definitely not the front end but the system used to model the users, languages, tables, word pairs and table subscriptions.
+I originally intended to use a conventional SQL engine such as psycopg or the CS50 SQL module to interact with the database, but decided after some experimentation that the best solution was to use the SQLAlchemy Object Relational Mapper (ORM) system.
+This relates the database tables to python classes (defined in [models.py](mensable/models.py)) which greatly simplified many database operations once I had learned the details of the framework.
+(Although admittedly this comes at the cost of an opportunity to learn more about basic SQL.)

+TODO: State underlying database type and hosting platform once hosted.